ops-center/alerts/charts/elasticsearch/remedy.md

 - #### OpsRequestOnProgress
   - Just a reminder, nothing to worry about.
 - #### OpsRequestStatusProgressingToLong
-  - If any `MariaDBSQLOpsRequest` is ongoing on same database, Wait until it completes.
+  - If any `ElasticsearchOpsRequest` is ongoing on same database, Wait until it completes.
   - Contact AppsCode team
 - #### OpsRequestFailed
   - Contact AppsCode team